Skip to Content

 Storage Recommendations:

-Refrigerator: Store dill pickle pasta salad in an airtight container in the refrigerator for up to 4 days.
+Refrigerator: Store leftover dill pickle pasta salad in an airtight container in the refrigerator for up to 4 days.

 Freezer: We do not recommend freezing this pasta salad.